BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 ---
 ## Adjust layer settings

-  - with the new layer "text labels" selected, adjust the laser settings on the right panel:
+  -Optional:  with the new layer "text labels" selected, adjust the laser settings on the right panel:
   - `output` radio button should be selected
   - `processing type`: engrave
   - `setting`: manual setting